 Learn how to build this easy DIY wood Christmas tree and star for free using scrap wood!
 Easy instructions make this a quick project, perfect for a front porch or Christmas decor for anywhere!

 I love decorating my front porch for Christmas.
 In fact, I’ve since made a few cool vertical porch signs you can check out HERE.

 However this year, I wasn’t sure what to put up yet.

-So as I was glancing around my festive, surrounding neighbour’s front porches of cute toboggans and pretty greens, I looked at my own mess, called myself a scrooge, and vowed to change that this year.
+But after glancing around my festive surrounding neighbour’s front porches filled with cute toboggans and pretty greens, I looked at my own bare porch without any holiday decor whatsoever, called myself a scrooge, and vowed to change that!
+And boy did I!